 Purpose and Goals of the Department of NursingThe goal of education in the Department of Nursing is the development of nurses toward their full personal and professional potential.

-It is the purpose of the Department of Nursing to provide a liberal arts foundation to prepare nurses to apply Christian principles in meeting the biopsychosocial and spiritual needs of clients.
-Students are prepared to care for clients across the life cycle in a variety of health-care settings.
+It is the purpose of the Department of Nursing to provide Christ-centered education for nursing students that promotes excellence in character, achievement of professional goals, leadership and service to a multicultural community; and prepares nurses to care for the bio-psychosocial and spiritual needs of clients across the life cycle in a variety of health-care settings.

 Majors & Minors OfferedMAJORS:Nursing ( B.S.)BSN Generic Program - 4 YearBSN Generic Program - 5 YearRN-BSN Bridge Program

 What can you do with this degree?The opportunities in the field of nursing are endless.
 The BS degree in nursing prepares graduates to practice at the professional level in a variety of healthcare settings, including the community, industry, government, hospitals, and clinics.